Author Archives: Julie Wicker

 @biblegateway @youversion

-#thankfulthursday #rainbow #waterwalkers29
+#thankfulthursday #biblehabits #waterwalkers29

 Standard

-#thankfulthursday #rainbow #waterwalkers29
+#thankfulthursday #biblehabits #waterwalkers29

 Today’s thoughts by Julie Wicker